Dream Big Speech Therapy Activity for MLK, Jr. Day & Black History Month

 As you get back into routines after winter break, be sure to keep you older students engaged.
 Martin Luther King, Jr. (MLK) Day in January and Black History Month in February are perfect themes to keep middle & high school speech students participating.

 Keep reading below for 3 ways to use this Dream Big packet, which includes a digital and print version for a no prep solution to speech therapy sessions this winter.
+This Language Pack offers a range of activities to target goals: reading comprehension, vocabulary, creative writing, and media literacy.
+Check out how to adapt this versatile activity pack for all your students so your session plans for MLK Day and Black History Month feel relevant to your students.

-1: Target Vocabulary & Reading Comprehension in Small Groups
+1: Small Groups

 Do you have older students targeting language goals like reading comprehension and tier 2 vocabulary words?

-This packet starts with an expository reading that summarizes Dr. King's famous "I have a dream" speech and his legacy.
+This packet starts with an expository reading that summarizes Dr. King's famous "I Have a Dream" speech and his legacy.
 It also includes vocabulary words and reading comprehension questions!
 Read this together with your small groups or mixed goal groups.

 SLPs know how to use one resource to target multiple goals, so use this printable PDF for the following in your small group sessions:

-reading fluency: "I have a dream" summary offers read aloud opportunity for reading fluency goals.
+• reading fluency: "I have a dream" summary offers read aloud opportunity for reading fluency goals.

-reading comprehension: comprehension questions following the reading ensure that students understand the content.
+• reading comprehension: comprehension questions following the reading ensure that students understand the content.

-vocabulary: fill in the blank sentences with tier 2 vocabulary word bank let students apply vocabulary skills while you collect data.
+• vocabulary: fill in the blank sentences with tier 2 vocabulary word bank let students apply vocabulary skills while you collect data.

-articulation: have students with speech sound errors highlight words with their target sound, practice in isolation, then read the sentence for connected speech.
+• articulation: have students with speech sound errors highlight words with their target sound, practice in isolation, then read the sentence for connected speech.

-2: Target Creative Writing for Push-in Classrooms
+2: Push-in Classrooms

 For classrooms where you push in as an SLP and lead whole groups or centers, use the Dream Big Vision board along with the reading about Dr. King's speech.